isomerpages/bca-strata/_how-do-i-apply-as-applicant/Matters under LTSA.md

 No fees are payable for the first two (2) mediations.

 Mediation and arbitraion fees are payable by the Applicant for the third and subsequent attendance before the Board.
-Please see [Fees](https://www.stratatb.gov.sg/resources-fees.html "Fees") for the mediation/hearing fees specified in the Schedule of the Building Maintenance and Strata Management (Strata Titles Boards) Regulations 2005.
+Please see [Fees](/resources/fees/ltsa/ for the mediation/hearing fees specified in the Schedule of the Building Maintenance and Strata Management (Strata Titles Boards) Regulations 2005.